Resolute desk: Replicas

 A replica of the desk was on display during the 58th Venice Biennale as a part of Kenneth Goldsmith's exhibition HILLARY: The Hillary Clinton Emails.
 Hillary Clinton sat at the replica for nearly an hour, leafing through over 60,000 of her emails that were printed out.

+A disproportioned replica of the Resolute desk is on display in the Mar-a-Lago lobby.
+French cabinetmaker Rémi Le Forestier responded to a Snopes article about this replica claiming it was one he had designed, created, and sent directly to Mar-a-Lago in early 2025.
+Le Forestier claims it is made with lumber from Belleau wood.

 The commercial sale of presidential furniture reproductions is a small but growing business.
 Companies such as New York First Co. and Victorian Replicas build or distribute replicas of the Resolute desk for commercial buyers.
 In a 2009 article in Woodshop News, David Newton from Victorian Replicas said that he had sold more than fifty replica Resolute desks.
 According to him, "Some people use them in their homes, and a large number of people who are lawyers like to have them."
 Replicas were also on sale in 2015 through SkyMall for $5,499, through the John F. Kennedy Presidential Library's online store for $6,999.99, and in 2020, a full-scale replica of the Oval Office was put up for auction as part of Bonhams American Presidential Experience Auction for $40,000–$60,000.